jcline7774/todo-app/README.md

    - Use the filter buttons to show all, active, or completed todos
    - Use the sort dropdown to order by creation date or due date

+5. **Dark Mode**: Click the moon/sun icon in the header to toggle between light and dark themes

 ## Development Notes

 - The backend uses an in-memory database that resets when the server restarts